Global Emergency Medicine Research

 - Kenya: incorporates EM training in Nairobi at the Aga Khan University and the role of ultrasound and trauma training in acute care provision in urban and semi-urban settings

-- American Soma: maintains a longitudinal research cohort that is assessing the role of trauma care training among a diverse group of emergency care providers using mixed didactic and simulations training methods
+- American Samoa: maintains a longitudinal research cohort that is assessing the role of trauma care training among a diverse group of emergency care providers using mixed didactic and simulations training methods

 - Haiti: In the North East Department of Haiti research evaluating the utility of point of care ultrasound on emergency and acute obstetrics care is being undertaken in conjunction with local and international partners

 - Bangladesh: serves as the primary research site for active projects which aim to improve the identification and treatment of pediatric infectious diseases

 - Ebola Virus Disease research using outbreak data from West Africa focuses on patient characteristics and outcomes, prediction models, use of novel technologies in clinical care and impacts of supportive and adjuvant treatments.

 ♦See all the GEM activities by clicking here ♦

 The Global Emergency Medicine Division welcomes inquiries for those external to the division to assist with ongoing and new projects.
 Undergraduate and graduate students from within and outside of Brown University often undertake positions as interns to work on research projects.
 The division seeks interns with a passion for and an interest in a long-term career in global health.